 The other day I was reminded about the rich man coming to Jesus asking Him how he can get eternal life (Matt.
 19: 16-26).
 Like almost in every time, this was also one of the important things people talked about in Jesus’ days.
 The standard answer was: do the commandments.
 However, it appears that Jesus knew something about him and his reputation.
 Jesus mentions 5, not 6 commandments about relationships with others.
 He leaves out the 6th commandment which prohibited coveting, i.e. greed, always wanting more.
 Coveting happens when you are not at peace.
 The man says he’s kept all the commandments.
 Jesus asks him to sell his possessions and give the money to the poor.
 Jesus doesn’t tell this to other people, because it is not an issue to them.
 But, it is, for this man.
 The man is greedy – and greed has no place in the world to come.
-He has not learned yet that he has a sacred calling to use his wealth to use to move creation forward.
+He has not learned yet that he has a sacred calling to use his wealth to move creation forward.
 Jesus promises him that if he can do it, if he can trust God to liberate him from his greed, he will have a ‘treasure in heaven’.
 The man cannot do it, and he walks away.
 Important to note: Jesus takes the man’s question about his life then (heaven) and makes it about the kind of life he’s living now (earth).
 Jesus drags the future into the present, promising the man that there will be treasure for him if he can do it.
 That raises the question: What does Jesus mean with that word: ‘heaven’.

 Actually, all that Jesus taught, and all what the prophets taught, what all Jewish tradition pointed to, and what Jesus lived in anticipation of, was the day when earth and heaven would be one.
 The day when God’s will be done on earth as it is now done in heaven: the day when earth and heaven will be in the same place.
 That is the story of the bible: Life in the age to come.
 Taking heaven seriously, then, means taking suffering seriously.
 Now.